beyersmann-lab/beyersmannlab/content/lab-work/dolly-parton-project/index.md

 url_pdf: ""
 summary: null
 title: Evaluating Dolly Parton's Imagination Library
-subtitle: Media coverage of the evaluation of Dolly Parton’s Imagination Library in the NSW town of Tamworth, led by <a href="https://beyersmannlab.cogscience.org/author/claire-galea/" target="_blank">Claire Galea</a> (2023, July & 2022, November).
+subtitle: Media coverage of the evaluation of Dolly Parton’s Imagination Library in the NSW town of Tamworth, led by <a href="https://beyersmannlab.cogscience.org/author/claire-galea/" target="_blank">Claire Galea</a> (July 2023 & November 2022).
-summary: Media coverage of the evaluation of Dolly Parton’s Imagination Library in the NSW town of Tamworth, led by <a href="https://beyersmannlab.cogscience.org/author/claire-galea/" target="_blank">Claire Galea</a> (2023, July & 2022, November).
+summary: Media coverage of the evaluation of Dolly Parton’s Imagination Library in the NSW town of Tamworth, led by <a href="https://beyersmannlab.cogscience.org/author/claire-galea/" target="_blank">Claire Galea</a> (July 2023 & November 2022).
 location: Macquarie Lake and Australian Hearing Hub, Macquarie University
 date: 2023-03-31T13:00:35.648Z
 all_day: false